-YouTube is focused on volumes that allow any Tom, Dick and Harry to upload content ranging from a low quality vlog to high quality promotional content for businesses.
-Vimeo has a slightly different approach as the paywall they have implemented allows for them to have influence on who uses their platform, which has resulted in more high quality content to find its way to the platform as a standard.
+YouTube is focused on volumes that allow any Tom, Dick and Harry to upload content ranging from a low-quality vlog to high-quality promotional content for businesses.
+Vimeo has a slightly different approach as the paywall they have implemented allows for them to have an influence on who uses their platform, which has resulted in more high-quality content to find its way to the platform as a standard.

 So which platform will you be choosing for your online video digital marketing needs?
 Or on second thought, how about you use both!

 Take a look at the Oviond blog to see what else you can learn about digital marketing.